 What If You Only Have the PDF?

-If you cannot access the original design file, your options are limited:
+If you cannot access the original design file, your options are more limited, but not zero:

-Be aware that genuine low-resolution images cannot be made sharper — the goal is to identify the issue early and source better originals.
+Be aware that genuine low-resolution images cannot be made sharper through software alone — the goal in this scenario is damage control: identify the issue early, decide whether the current resolution is actually acceptable for the intended print size, and source better originals wherever the answer is no.

 Find all low-resolution images in your PDF